meizuflux/private-destination/readme.md

 - something similar to mystbin/pastebin
 - todo list
 - log ip with session
-- add domain to left of shortner create thingy
 - add a few more limits on shortener alias
 - email verification